Battle of the Little Bighorn: Custer's fight

 The precise details of Custer's fight and his movements before and during the battle are largely conjectural since none of the men who went forward with Custer's battalion (the five companies under his immediate command) survived the battle.
 Later accounts from surviving Indians are useful but are sometimes conflicting and unclear.

 While the gunfire heard on the bluffs by Reno and Benteen's men during the afternoon of June 25 was probably from Custer's fight, the soldiers on Reno Hill were unaware of what had happened to Custer until General Terry's arrival two days later on June 27.
 They were reportedly stunned by the news.
 When the army examined the Custer battle site, soldiers could not determine fully what had transpired.
 Custer's force of roughly 210 men had been engaged by the Lakota and Northern Cheyenne about 3.5 mi to the north of Reno and Benteen's defensive position.
 Evidence of organized resistance included an apparent skirmish line on Calhoun Hill and apparent breastworks made of dead horses on Custer Hill.
 By the time troops came to recover the bodies, the Lakota and Cheyenne had already removed most of their own dead from the field.
 The troops found most of Custer's dead men stripped of their clothing, ritually mutilated, and in a state of decomposition, making identification of many impossible.
-The soldiers identified the 7th Cavalry's dead as well as they could and hastily buried them where they fell.
+The soldiers identified the 7th Cavalry's dead as well as they could and hastily buried them where they had fallen.

 Custer's body was found with two gunshot wounds, one to his left chest and the other to his left temple.
 Either wound would have been fatal, though he appeared to have bled from only the chest wound; some scholars believe his head wound may have been delivered postmortem.
 Some Lakota oral histories assert that Custer, having sustained a wound, committed suicide to avoid capture and subsequent torture.
 This would be inconsistent with his known right-handedness, but that does not rule out assisted suicide (other native accounts note several soldiers committing suicide near the end of the battle).
 Custer's body was found near the top of Custer Hill, which also came to be known as "Last Stand Hill".
 There the United States erected a tall memorial obelisk inscribed with the names of the 7th Cavalry's casualties.